DJCubed12/pi-cam/README.md

 ## Dev Notes

 How to [handle POST and PUT](https://stackoverflow.com/questions/66514500/how-do-i-configure-a-python-server-for-post) in Python HTTPServer.

+When running python as a background task, any operations to stdout or stderr will cause the program to hang.
+When the user logs out or the terminal is closed, python will attempt to open stdout/err but will be forced to wait until it is in the foreground and can do so.

 To find the streaming server process when ssh'ing back in:
 ```bash